James-Akerman/pewlett-hackard-employee-postgres-database/README.md

   - salaries
   - dept_manager
   - dept_emp
-- Open the EmployeeSQL folder in the repository and run the [Data Analysisi Queries SQL file](EmployeeSQL/Data-Analysis-Queries.SQL) in the database to create the database schemata.
+- Open the EmployeeSQL folder in the repository and run the [Data Analysis Queries SQL file](EmployeeSQL/Data-Analysis-Queries.sqk) in the database to create the database schemata.